kiranparajuli589/kiranparajuli589/src/assets/blogs/dockerize_django_vue_application.md

 ```

 Now let's break it down:
-1. `depends_on` and `healthcheck` are used to make sure that the dependant services are up and running before starting the application.
+1. `depends_on` and `healthcheck` are used to make sure that the dependent services are up and running before starting the application.
 Here we are using `postgres` as a database for our django application.
 So we are making sure that the `postgres` service is up and running before starting the `backend` service.
 Similarly, we are making sure that the `backend` service is up and running before starting the `web` service.
 2. `volumes` are used to mount the files from the host machine to the container.
 Here we are mounting the `backend` and `frontend` folders to the respective containers.
 We are also mounting the `.env.docker` file to the respective containers.
 This file contains the environment variables for the application.
-You can also use `environment` to set the environment variables but I prefer to use `.env` file.
+You can also use `environment` to set the environment variables, but I prefer to use `.env` file.
 3. `ports` are used to expose the ports from the container to the host machine.
 Here we are exposing `8000` and `3000` ports from `backend` and `web` containers respectively.
-Also I've mapped the `postgres` port to `5433` on the host machine so that it does not conflict with my host machine's postgres service.
+Also, I've mapped the `postgres` port to `5433` on the host machine so that it does not conflict with my host machine's postgres service.
 You can change it to your liking.

 ## Running the application
 Now that we have everything in place, let's run the application.